-Annual variations in wood density were proved to compensate partially (up to 15%) to the variations in radial growth.
-Ignoring the relation between ring width and wood density would result in an underestimation of the biomass production in bad years.
-The use of allometric equations generated estimations with large prediction intervals at tree level, up to 60%, but the prediction errors at plot level compensated for each other.
-Most of the error in the prediction of a tree's annual biomass increment comes from the great between-tree variability in wood density.
-Plot-level errors were found to range between 10 and 20% only.
-This study validates the approach based on historical diameter records for estimating tree annual biomass increment and stand annual biomass production, but a local calibration of the allometric models reduces the prediction errors considerably.
+617 Theunissen and Bouriaud, 2012).
+These variations were mostly in the sense of a lesser 618 reduction in growth of upper stem parts during years of limited growth.
+Altogether 619 with the WD density effect, these effects show that the reaction of trees to 620 unfavourable climate conditions are exacerbated or over-estimated by the breast-621 height radial growth.
+622 623 5 Conclusion 624 Annual variations in wood density were proved to compensate partially (up to 15%) 625 the variations in radial growth.
+Ignoring the relation between ring width and wood 626 density would result in an underestimation of the biomass production in bad years.
+627 The use of allometric equations generated estimations with large prediction intervals 628 at tree level, up to 60%, but the prediction errors at plot level compensated each other.
+629 Most of the error in the prediction of a tree's annual biomass increment comes from 630 the great between tree variability in wood density.
+Plot-level errors were found to 631 range between 10 and 20% only.
+This study validates the approach based on historical 632 diameter records for estimating tree annual biomass increment and stand annual 633 biomass production, but a local calibration of the allometric models reduces 634 considerably the prediction errors.
+635 636 Acknowledgements 637 This work was supported by a grant of the Romanian National Authority for Scientific 638 Research, CNCS-UEFISCDI, project number PN-II-ID-PCE-2011-3-0781.
+CW is 639 thankful to Sebastian Weist and Ulrich Pruschitzki for help in the field and Anja Kahl 640 for dendrochronological analysis.
+CW acknowledges the support of the Max-Planck